Key Summary

 - Marketplace discovery system

-Fresha lists your business inside its consumer marketplace, which can drive new bookings without marketing spend.
-While testing, I saw how quickly profiles go live.
-A G2 reviewer mentioned unexpected charges tied to new client bookings, which aligns with how the commission model works.
-I’m sharing a screenshot below to reflect that experience. - Simple calendar management
+Fresha lists your tattoo shop inside its consumer marketplace, which can drive new bookings without you spending money on ads.
+When I tested it, I saw how quickly a profile could go live.
+For a new artist trying to fill a calendar, that matters.
+A reviewer on G2 unexpected charges tied to new client bookings, which aligns with how the commission model works.
+You pay when Fresha sends you a first time client.
+For a tattoo studio where a single large custom piece can be worth thousands, that might feel fine.
+For a shop doing many smaller walk in style tattoos, those fees add up. - Simple calendar management

-The calendar is clean and easy to operate daily.
-Blocking personal time, rescheduling, and tracking appointments takes seconds.
-Compared to more complex tools, this feels lightweight and fast, especially for solo operators. - Integrated payments flow
+The calendar is clean and easy to operate day to day.
+Blocking out personal time, rescheduling appointments, and tracking who is booked when takes seconds.
+Compared to more complex tools, this feels lightweight and fast.
+For a solo tattoo artist who just needs to see “Monday, 2pm, half sleeve consult,” that is plenty. - Integrated payments flow

 Setup is extremely fast.
 A G2 reviewer highlighted how seamless it felt when opening a business, and I agree.
-Within minutes, bookings can go live, which is rare compared to more customizable platforms.
+Within minutes, a tattoo artist can have a booking link live.
+That is rare compared to more customizable platforms where you spend hours tweaking settings.

 Red Flags